Gwyn Arch

 Selection will be based on a suitable repertoire for the age and voice and may include; songs from the shows; sacred songs; folk songs; and ‘classical’, but should not be a ‘pop’ song.

-After the assessment of submitted performance videos there will be live auditions on 9th March 2024.
+After the assessment of submitted performance videos there will be live auditions in March 2026.

-Winners will be required to perform at an ‘All Winners’ Concert’ on 6th July 2024.
+Winners will be required to perform at an ‘All Winners’ Concert’ in July 2026.

 Each participant who is selected to take part in the live auditions will receive feedback on their performance and will also receive a certificate